adobe/aepsdk-react-native/packages/target/README.md

 ## Peer Dependencies

-The Adobe Experience Platform Optimize extension has the following peer dependency, which must be installed prior to installing the optimize extension:
+The Adobe Experience Platform Target extension has the following peer dependency, which must be installed prior to installing the target extension:

 - [Core](../core/README.md)
 - [Edge](../edge/README.md)